-Flint, Michigan Residents Sue USA for $722 Million
+Flint, Michigan, Residents Sue USA for $722 Million

 DETROIT (CN) — With $722 million in administrative claims pending against the Environmental Protection Agency, more than 1,700 people from Flint, Michigan filed a federal class action against the United States on Monday after what they say is months of inaction.

-Jan Burgess et al. say the EPA “failed to follow several specific agency mandates and directives governing its conduct which resulted in injury.”
+Lead plaintiff Jan Burgess says the EPA “failed to follow several specific agency mandates and directives governing its conduct which resulted in injury.”

 Among those mandates and directives are providing “advice and technical assistance to states and local providers” that did not comply with the Safe Drinking Water Act.
 Burgess claims that upon learning of the severity of Flint’s lead poisoning, the EPA was required to bring an emergency action but failed to do so until January 2016.